dstreev/hadoop-cli/README.md

 Using the option '-i <filename>' when launching the CLI, it will run all the commands in the file.

-The file needs to be location in the $HOME/.hdfs-cli directory.
+The file needs to be location in the $HOME/.hadoop-cli directory.
 For example:

 	# If you're using the helper shell script
-	hdfscli -i test
+	hadoopcli -i test

 	# If you're using the java command
-	java -jar hdfs-cli-full-bin.jar -i test
+	java -jar hadoop-cli-full-bin.jar -i test

-Will initialize the session with the command(s) in $HOME/.hdfs-cli/test.
+Will initialize the session with the command(s) in $HOME/.hadoop-cli/test.
 One command per line.

 The contents could be any set of valid commands that you would use in the cli.
 For example: